GEPHA-geo/sql-server-schema-filesystem-serializer/docs/change-exclusion-system.md

 ### Migration Script Generation with Exclusions

-The migration script builder includes both included and excluded changes in order, with excluded changes commented out.
-This makes it easy to toggle individual changes by commenting/uncommenting:
+The migration script builder outputs ALL changes in dependency order - included changes as active SQL and excluded changes as comments.
+There are NO separate sections - all changes are intermixed in their proper execution order:

 ```sql
 -- Migration: 20240115_103000_AddOrderColumns.sql